calroc/Thun/docs/sphinx_docs/notebooks/Zipper.rst

                                             [1 [2 [3 4 625 6] 7] 8] .

-If you read the trace carefully you'll see that about half of it is the ``dip`` and ``infra`` combinators de-quoting programs and "digging" into the subject datastructure.
+If you read the trace carefully you’ll see that about half of it is the ``dip`` and ``infra`` combinators de-quoting programs and “digging” into the subject datastructure.
 Instead of maintaining temporary results on the stack they are pushed into the pending expression (continuation).
 When ``sqr`` has run the rest of the pending expression rebuilds the